p0l1t1c1an/Mines/README.md

 # Mines
 Minesweeper built in C using GTK+ 3.0 as the gui.
-This was initially a high school project for a CS course so don't judge.
+This was initially a high school project for a CS course.
-So far it only works in Unix based systems with GTK.
+So far it only works in Linux based systems with GTK.
-It has been tested in Linux and FreeBSD.
-つ´Д`)つ

 How to play the game:
 Left click a tile to reveal the what is underneath it and Right click to flag the tile.